The Extraocular Muscles

 cardinal positions of gaze

-The “cardinal positions” are six positions of gaze which allow comparisons of the horizontal, vertical, and diagonal ocular movements produced by the six extraocular muscles.
+The “cardinal positions” are six positions of gaze which allow comparisons of the horizontal, vertical, and diagonal ocular movements produced by the six extraocular muscles when both eyes and multiple muscles are working together.
 These are the six cardinal positions:

-In each position of gaze, one muscle of each eye is the primary mover of that eye and is yoked to the primary mover of the other eye.
-Below, each of the six cardinal positions of gaze is shown, along with upward gaze, downward gaze, and convergence:
+In each position of gaze, a muscle of one eye is yoked or coupled with a muscle of the other eye to move the eyes, together, in a certain direction.
+Below, each of the six cardinal positions of gaze is shown, along with upward gaze, downward gaze, and convergence (click on the chart to see a larger view):

 Each extraocular muscle is innervated by a specific cranial nerve (C.N.):